 This dish comes with associations of street vendors, who sell it on sticks.
 It is a soy-marinated whole squid that is grilled whole and then served sliced into rings.
 It’s very simple and satisfying.

-Part of the tradition of places in which you may drink to excess is the serving of friend foods.
-Korroke are like fritters or croquettes—made with mashed potatoes and crab meat, then crusted with panko breadcrumbs.
+Part of the tradition of where you may drink to excess is the serving of fried foods.
+Korroke is like fritters or croquettes—made with mashed potatoes and crab meat, then crusted with panko breadcrumbs.

 It’s fried chicken, but with a signature twist—these bite-sized pieces are coated in potato starch.
 That gives them a lighter, less greasy texture, which everyone can enjoy.

-Originally from the city of Nagoya in the Chubu region of Japan, these double-fried, batterless wings are a major hit.
+Originally from Nagoya in the Chubu region of Japan, these double-fried, batterless wings are a significant hit.
 They’re tossed in a savory-sweet sauce made from mirin, soy, and sake, finished with a sprinkling of sesame seeds.

-This is a dish well-received by people from a wide variety of cultures, because many have some variant of chicken on a stick.
-However, there’s one unique aspect to Japanese culture.
-It’s grilled over white charcoal, which imparts a smoky flavor without too much flame.
-As well, unlike many Western cultures, quite a few parts other than the meat are used, including the heart and kidneys of the bird.
-Kushiyaki are variants of this dish, using either another meat or vegetables.
+This is a dish well-received by people from a wide variety of cultures because many have some variants of chicken on a stick.
+However, there’s one unique aspect of Japanese culture.
+It’s grilled over white charcoal, imparting a smoky flavor without too much flame.

 Made with slightly salted and vinegared rice, these packets are perfect for the izakaya.
 The seaweed bundles are stuffed with salmon, cod roe, or pickled plum.

-Other dishes served may be sashimi, yakisoba (noodles), edamame, goma-ae, salads, tofu in the form of agedashe dofu or hiyayakko, and various versions of tsukemono or pickles.
-There are, of course, specialty or themed izakaya, in which you may order things, such as Japanese “school lunch” items, but these are somewhat rarer.
+Other dishes served may be sashimi, noodle dish as yakisoba, edamame, goma-ae, grilled fish or raw fish, salads, tofu in the form of agedashe dofu or hiyayakko, and various versions of tsukemono or pickles.
+There are, of course, specialty or themed izakaya, where you may order things, such as Japanese “school lunch” items, but these are somewhat rarer.

-It will usually be something small, such as edamame or pickled vegetables, and should never be seen as an inconvenience.
+It will usually be something minor, such as edamame or pickled vegetables, and should never be considered inconvenient.
 After all, it is great to snack upon as you consider your (yes) second drink.
-Usually, people order drinks upon sitting, with a call of “Toriaezu Biiru.”
-This simply means, “I’ll have a beer, first.”
-And it is meant to go with the first toast, possibly the only one, of the evening.
+Usually, people order drinks upon sitting, calling “Toriaezu Biiru.”
+This means, “I’ll have a beer first.”
+And it is meant to go with the evening’s first toast, possibly the only one.

 Getting a Table

-While the premises of an individual izakaya is relatively small, they are, almost literally, everywhere.
+While the premises of an individual izakaya is relatively tiny, they are, almost literally, everywhere.
 They are even in the train stations.
-So, getting a table at one isn’t usually a problem, since you or your host will have an assortment of favorite izakaya from which to choose.
-It does depend on how large your party is, but usually, there is little to no waiting time.
+So, getting a table at one isn’t a problem since you or your host will have an assortment of favorite izakaya from which to choose.
+It depends on your party size, but there is usually little to no waiting time.

 In some establishments, you’ll be asked to remove your shoes.
-These can be kept in provided shoe lockers, and a pair of toilet slippers are provided inside washrooms.
-The toilet slippers are not meant to leave the wash room at all, and doing so is a hug faux pas.
-While cleanliness and custom dictate the removal of shoes, the use of tatami mats or kotatsu-style, sunken seats should be seen practical.
+These can be kept in shoe lockers, and a pair of toilet slippers are provided inside washrooms.
+The toilet slippers are not meant to leave the bathroom at all, and doing so is a huge faux pas.
+While cleanliness and custom dictate the removal of shoes, the use of tatami mats or kotatsu-style, open seats should be seen as practical.
 It keeps them clean and reduces the need for mending or replacing.

+Unlike formal dining establishments, an izakaya acts as a tapas bar or pub, where people order more food as the night progresses.
 Ordering is a relatively unformed operation.
-Unlike more formal dining establishments, an izakaya acts as a tapas bar or pub, in which people order more food as the night progresses.
 Your server will usually keep a tab for your table.
 In the more modernized or chain izakaya, this might be kept as a chit or tab on the table.
-However, in the more traditional and smaller establishments, this is kept by the person waiting upon you.
+However, in the more traditional and smaller establishments, this is held by the person waiting for you.

 The Meaning of Tabehodai and Nomehodai

 Both of these translate as “all you can drink.”
 However, that’s a misconception.
 Tabehodia means “all you can eat,” and Nomihodai means “all you can drink.”
-The root term “-hodai” means an unrestricted access to something, which is a useful term.
-It has become popular over the past few years to offer happy hours, in which you may drink as much or as little as you want for a set fee.
+The root term “-hodai” means unrestricted access to something, which is a helpful term.
+Over the past few years, it has become popular to offer happy hours, in which you may drink as much or as little as you want for a set fee.
 The corresponding term for food is also applied.

 While there were plans ahead of the 2020 Olympics to ban smoking in every eating establishment, there’s little news that this will change on schedule.
-As of 2020, people were still permitted to smoke in most Izakaya, with the exception of individual establishments that offered a non-smoking section.
+As of 2020, people were still permitted to smoke in most izakaya, except for individual establishments that offered a non-smoking section.

 Yes, it seems to go against the grain of many western countries.
-However, the spirit of the Izakaya is intended to be a place where cares may be set aside.
-In a culture that offers so much structure, play time and the chance to unwind are taken seriously, and breaking the habit of smoking while drinking may take a bit of time.
-If you are averse to smoking, make sure you find spaces that offer a non-smoking section.
+However, the spirit of the izakaya is intended to be a place where care may be set aside.
+In a culture that offers so much structure, playtime and the chance to unwind are taken seriously and breaking the habit of smoking while drinking may take a bit of time.
+If you are opposed to smoking, make sure you find spaces that offer a non-smoking section.

 In traditional izakaya, your server will divide the total equally between everyone in your party, irrespective of how much or little they ate and drank.
 It’s not worth the fuss to go against the grain of this culturally-rooted collective behavior, so please be prepared for it.
-As well, while most of the larger, modern izakaya do take credit cards and debit cards, many of the smaller operations do not.
+While most of the larger, modern izakaya also take credit and debit cards, many smaller operations do not.
 It’s always best to check before you are seated if you plan to pay with a credit card.

 While the izakaya is often compared to tapas bars or pubs, it’s unique to Japanese culture.
 It evolved uniquely and without the influence of western customs.
-As well, while today you’ll find a number of variants, the original template has remained unchanged for many generations.
+While today you’ll find many variants, the original template has remained unchanged for many generations.